 The Oakview Elementary Physical Education Program is comprehensive, educational, and age appropriate.
-Each class receives 45 minutes of instruction per week, with kindergarten receiving 40 minutes of instruction weekly.
+Each class receives 45 minutes of instruction per week.
 The comprehensive program teaches the skills, attitudes, and knowledge needed to develop and maintain a physically active lifestyle.
 The program has clear expectations for the students to acquire the skills and knowledge of the physically educated individual.